eavestn/learnings/azure/app-services.md

 ### Purpose

+Finding good, comprehensive documentation on errors commonly associated with deploying a .NET-based application to Azure App Services is hard.
 The below document is intended to help a developer working to deploy applications to Azure App Services using Azure DevOps Pipelines or Releases.
+This document assumes an eventual architecture for both building and deploying your ASP .NET Web Application to Azure App Services.

 ### Document Scope